 ✵ Balushahi (বালুশাই)

 Another uncommon dessert is Balushahi.
-There is no English name for this dish and there is a tiny difference between Bangladeshi Balushahi and Indian, Bangladeshi Balushahi is garnish with mawa and Indian Balushahi is garnish with pistachio.
+There is no English name for this dish and there is a tiny difference between the Bangladeshi Balushahi and the Indian one, the former is garnished with mawa and the latter is garnished with pistachio.

 ✵ Goalondo Murgi (গোয়ালন্দ মুরগি)

 Okay, this is the most intriguing and mysterious dish as there is no exact, 100% correct recipe for it as it is a very ancient one.
 Goalondo Murghi or Goalondo Chicken is a very rustic Bangladeshi dish and has a pretty nice story behind it.
 It was originally made by the boatmen of “Goalondo-Narayanganj” steamers in pre-partition India (Bangladesh, India and Pakistan).
 The most accurate English name for this dish is (Goalondo Chicken) Steamer Fowl Curry.
 Since it was cooked on the boat, the ingredients are fresh and very simple yet so effectively tasty relying only on mustard oil as the cooking medium.
 The curry has a mild pungent smell and it is quite possible the boatmen used what we call is dried fish (shutki maach/শুটকি মাছ) to add a little weight to the curry and the best closest option is to use shrimp paste.
 The one I tasted was a recipe loosely adapted from Pritha Sen’s cookbook but my mum admitted that she was not satisfied by how it turned out to be so she promised to do more research and make it again for me.